Using data from our latest annual broker review which tested more than a dozen different online brokers

 over six months, we can compare Ally Invest vs TradeStation Securities to determine which broker is best.
 Let's dive in.

 Next, investors want to make sure they can trade the investment vehicle they want.
-TradeStation Securities offers clients Stock Trading, Options Trading, Mutual Funds and Futures Trading while Ally Invest offers Stock Trading, Options Trading, Mutual Funds, Forex Trading and Futures Trading.
-As far as mutual funds go, Ally Invest boasts an offering of 10264 mutual funds compared to TradeStation Securities's 4951 available funds, a difference of 5,313.
+TradeStation Securities provides its clients with Stock Trading, Options Trading, Mutual Funds and Futures Trading while Ally Invest provides clients access to Stock Trading, Options Trading, Mutual Funds, Forex Trading and Futures Trading.
+As far as mutual funds go, Ally Invest offers its clients access to 10264 different mutual funds while TradeStation Securities has 4951 available funds, a difference of 5,313.
 And, commission free ETFs deserve a comparison, with Ally Invest having the upper hand thanks to its 100 available commission free ETFs compared to TradeStation Securities's offering of 0.

 Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 TradeStation Securities has virtual trading, Ally Invest doesn't.
-For mobile trading, Ally Invest and TradeStation Securities both have a iPhone App, iPad App and Android App.
+For mobile trading, Ally Invest along with TradeStation Securities both support the iPhone App, iPad App and Android App.
 Online banking is also used by many customers, and multiple full-service brokerages provide these services.
 Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Ally Invest while TradeStation Securities offers none of these.
-All factors considered, when it comes to platform tools, research, and mobile trading, TradeStation Securities was rated Best in Class - Platforms & Tools, while Ally Invest was rated none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, TradeStation Securities posted awards Best in Class - Platforms & Tools in 2018, while Ally Invest found itself with none of these.

-Overall, TradeStation Securities comes out on top with 4.00 stars over Ally Invest's 3.50 stars.
+Overall, TradeStation Securities boasts 4.00 stars versus Ally Invest's 3.50 stars.